hasanatasoy/Android-Dimens-Factory/README.md

 ### Usage

-###### Use jar file in App jar folder or look into code and rebuild it yourself, you can do everthing anyway lets see how its work
+###### Use jar file in App jar folder or look into code and rebuild it yourself, you can do everything anyway lets see how its work

 ![](https://github.com/hasanatasoy/Android-Dimens-Factory/blob/master/images/appdef.png)